commafakir/camp-vim/02-yanking-and-buffers-101.md

 Repeating is the reason why VIM has relative line numbers.
 With relative line numbers, it's easy to see how far you have to go with repeats.

 `.` is a cool repeat.
 It just repeats the last thing you did.
 Write something and repeat.
-You can repeat pretty much anything, but not movements.
+You can repeat pretty much anything, but not bare movements.

 Of yourse you can number repeat with dot.